TianyuQ/me/content/teaching/Scientific Computing/index.md

 Click on the **Slides** button above to view the built-in slides feature.
 {{% /callout %}} -->

-I worked as the teaching assistant of COE322 Scientific Computing in 2023 Fall at UT Austin.
+I worked as the teaching assistant of COE322 Scientific Computing lectured by Prof. Victor Eijkhout and Prof. Susan Lindsey in 2023 Fall at UT Austin.
 Check [Course Contents](https://github.com/TACC/coe322fall2023) for more details.

 <!-- Slides can be added in a few ways: